-The Committee's full terms of reference, which conform with the requirements of the Combined Code, are available on the company's website or can be obtained from the Company Secretary.
+The Committee's full terms of reference, which conform with the requirements of the Combined Code can be obtained from the Company Secretary.

 Governance

 The Board considers all of the members of the Committee to be independent Non-Executive Directors, in accordance with the Combined Code, with the exception of the Chairman of the company, Sir Christopher Gent, who was independent on appointment to the company.